Atrika10/Javascript-Learning/Complete Js/Array.md

 * here we can observe that we passed an *arrow function* as a parameter to another function called *forEach*

 # Map method
+### Defination
 Creates a new array with the results of some operation.
 The value its callback returns are used to form new array

-* map is used to create a new array using some returned value based on each value which is stored at the individual indices of the array
+* map is use to create a new array using some returned value based on each value which is stored at the individual indices of the array

 * Note :
 map is very similar of forEach method; difference is that *map* method return an array after performing operation and *forEach* method doesn't return any array it's just do the mentioned operation.